EckoTan0804/hugo-blox-resume/content/docs/finance/book/i-will-teach-u-to-be-rich/04_conscious_spending.md

 Create a Conscious Spending Plan.

-By planning where you want your money to go ahead of time, you could make sure you were saving and investing enough money each month, and then use the rest of your money guilt- free for whatever you want.
+By planning where you want your money to go ahead of time, you could make sure you were saving and investing enough money each month, and then use the rest of your money guilt-free for whatever you want.

 ## **The Difference Between Cheap and Frugal**